Locations:

 What does a high blood glucose level mean?

-If your fasting blood glucose level is 100 to 125 mg/dL (5.6 to 6.9 mmol/L), it usually means you have prediabetes.
-People with prediabetes have up to a 50% chance of developing Type 2 diabetes over the next five to 10 years.
-But you can take steps to prevent Type 2 diabetes from developing.
+If your blood glucose level is 100 to 125 mg/dL (5.6 to 6.9 mmol/L), it usually means you have prediabetes.
+People with prediabetes have up to a 50% chance of developing Type 2 diabetes over the next 5 to 10 years.
+But you can take steps to try to reverse prediabetes.

-In either of these cases, your provider will likely order a glycated hemoglobin test (A1c) before diagnosing you with prediabetes or diabetes.
+In either of these cases, your provider will likely order an A1c test before making a diagnosis.
 An A1c shows your average blood sugar over a few months.

 Other causes of high glucose levels